Skip to Main Content

 As librarians, we are generally not involved in the appraisal process, but we can provide guidance on finding critical appraisal tools if needed.
 They are generally specific to a given study design or research methodology.
 The following are some suggested tools but this list is not exhaustive and they may not have been validated.

-Repositories or collections of tools:
+Repositories and collections of tools:

 • Quality Assessment and Risk of Bias Tool Repository